eniewold/chatkit-wrapper-vue/README.md

 ## License

 This package bundles the OpenAI ChatKit web component and related assets under the [Apache 2.0](./LICENSE) license.
 See [NOTICE-OPENAI](./NOTICE) for attribution details consistent with the upstream `@openai/chatkit` distribution.

+## Unsupported / To-do

+The following items are not (yet) supported and will be implemented as needed:

+- Client Tool handlers (onClientTool)
+- Customize locale (is currently automatically chosen through browser)